designbylunar/cupid/docs/pages/components/alerts.md

 - `title` (optional): Must be a `string`.
 This goes before the rest of the text and is in bold.
 Solid for a quick detail, followed by more elaborate information about the alert.
 - `text`: Must be a `string`.
 This is what the alert says.
 - `type`: Can be `"success" | "warning" | "error" | "info"`.
 Sets the type of button you want.
+- Children elements: Although not technically passed, you can specify child elements to the `<Alert></Alert>`.
+This allows for ease when using Cupid with tools like MDX.
+This is an alternative to the `text` parameter.

 ## Preview
 <p class="alert success"><strong>Woah!</strong> You did something not good, but great!</p>